 Natural Building and Green Design from the ground up!

-The Sustainable Shelter Series is a seven week course designed to empower participants with the ability to build and/or renovate their own home using simple techniques and natural, vernacular materials.
-During this course we will start from the ground and move up teaching not only the art/science of natural building and green design, but the corresponding appropriate technologies essential for successfully integrating your shelter into a permaculture landscape.
+The Sustainable Shelter Series is a seven week course designed to empower participants with the ability to build and/or renovate their own home using simple techniques and locally-sourced, non-toxic materials.
+During this course we will start from the ground and move up teaching the art/science of natural building and green design.
 You can take this course as a whole or choose week by week depending on your interests.

-The course is taught by a TEAM of Pacific Northwest natural builders with years of experience in the field whose teaching emphasis is direct, hands-on involvement for the students complimented by classroom/theory time when appropriate.
-The spring session of this course presents the ground-up curriculum in the context of remodeling with natural materials while the summer session will be constructing a 200 sqft. model home.
-See PHOTOS from previous years program!
+The course is taught by a team of Pacific Northwest natural builders with years of experience in the field whose teaching emphasis is direct, hands-on involvement for the students complimented by classroom/theory time when appropriate.
+Primary instruction areas are centered around the construction of a 200 sqft. model home.
+See Shelter Series projects from years past HERE.

 Watch this short video to get a feel for the program and hear from the teachers and past students.